-Exfoliation is the removal of dead skin cells from the top layer of the skin.
-People can use natural products or items such as sugar, oatmeal, or sponges to help exfoliate their face.
+Exfoliation is when someone removes dead skin cells from the top layer of the skin.
+People can use natural products or items such as sugar, oatmeal, or sponges to help exfoliate their face at home.

 People may choose to exfoliate their skin as it can provide benefits such as improving its appearance and encouraging circulation.
 But people should take care when exfoliating their face as they can easily damage or irritate their skin.

 In this article, learn more about the benefits of exfoliating and which natural products people can use.

 For exfoliation at home, there are two main ways that a person can exfoliate: mechanical and chemical.

 Mechanical exfoliation is the use of an object to physically remove the dead skin cells from the surface of the skin.
 This includes tools such as sponges, facial brushes, and washcloths.

 According to the American Academy of Dermatology (AAD), exfoliation can help improve the skin’s appearance.
 A

 The AAD recommends that when using a chemical exfoliator or a scrub, a person should use small, circular motions when applying the product.
 When a person uses a physical exfoliator, such as a sponge or washcloth, they should use short, light strokes when exfoliating.